 At any rate, I’m glad my younger sister keeps them.
 Once in a while, she comes up with a good “old” recipe.
 Here’s an updated version of her Carrot Casserole.

-Bonnie tells me she got this recipe from a cookbook called “Minnie Pearl Cooks.”
-It was given to her by her mother-in-law who got it at a garage sale.
+Bonnie tells me she got this recipe from a cookbook called “Minnie Pearl Cooks.” (paid link) It was given to her by her mother-in-law who got it at a garage sale.
 We’re

 Bonnie’s Carrot Casserole Gets a Makeover